 If you are new to all this and you don’t feel too savvy, don’t worry.
 Most blog hosting providers install WordPress.org for you automatically.

-Bluehost does everything for you during the signup process and your blog is ready to use right away.
+Bluehost does everything for you during the signup process and you can start writing your first blog post within minutes.

 Generate passive income with your blog using display ads.